bluesky-social/atproto-website/content/specs/atp.md

   </tr>
   <tr>
     <td><code><a href="/lexicons/atproto-com#comatprotorepocreaterecord">repoCreateRecord()</a></code></td>
-    <td>Adds a new record to a repo collection, automatically generating a unique TID.</td>
+    <td>Adds a new record to a repo collection, automatically generating a unique record key.</td>
   </tr>
   <tr>
     <td><code><a href="/lexicons/atproto-com#comatprotorepodeleterecord">repoDeleteRecord()</a></code></td>